-- Overnight accommodations are only available admitted students
+- Overnight accommodations are only available to admitted first-year students.

 - You may only spend one night on campus.

 Class visits are temporarily suspended.
 Prospective students, who are in their final year of high school, are invited to sit in on one class during their visit to CMC.
 Students should alert the admission office of their intention to visit the class when they arrive.
 When you arrive at the Office of Admission you will be able to select a class from the approved list.
 You should plan to arrive five to ten minutes prior to the class in order to quickly identify yourself to the professor.
 If an examination or class trip is planned for the intended visit period, prospective students will be asked to leave and choose another class.
 No online class listings are available to the public.